learningsomethingnew/ultimate-pig/README.md

 ##Pig Solitaire
 ----------
 ###Goal of the game
-Get the highest score in 7 turns
+Get the highest score in 7 turns and understand inheritance better.

 ###Rules
 Each turn, you have two choices: